itzg/mc-server-runner/README.md

         Amount of time in Golang duration to wait after announcing server shutdown
 ```

+The `-stop-server-announce-delay` can by bypassed by sending a `SIGUSR1` signal to the `mc-server-runner` process.
+This works in cases where a prior `SIGTERM` has already been sent **and** in cases where no prior signal has been sent.

 ## Development Testing

 Start a golang container for building and execution.
 The port is only needed for remote console functionality: